devProMaleek/devProMaleek/README.md

 - 👨‍💻 I work at Chethsoft Limited.

 ### What I am focusing on👨‍💻
-I am currently improving my skills on CSS and JavaScript.
-Afterward, I'm looking forward to learning ReactJS, NodeJs, GraphQL and solidify my basic on Laravel.
+I am currently improving my skills on React and Figma.
+Afterward, I'm looking forward to learning Redux, PHP, GraphQL and solidify my basic on Laravel.
+I am also looking for internship placement so i can challenge myself and gain more experience.

 ### Connect with me 🔗: